alexpulver/useful-stuff/README.md

 ### Mindset sentences
 > Don’t look for a great Idea, find a good Problem to solve (Someone)

+> Abstraction in the cloud: a *service* with higher-level vocabulary that shields from the complexity, security and operations of the underlying implementation (Alex Pulver)

-> Infrastructure libraries provide compositions and not abstractions, because consumers own security and operations of the underlying resources (Alex Pulver)
+> Infrastructure libraries provide compositions, not abstractions, because consumers own security and operations of the underlying implementation (Alex Pulver)

 > Drawing architecture diagrams makes unclear things clear and clear things obvious (Alex Pulver)